Friday, July 1, 2022

 "This is the story of Kiffin Draper and Toby Bryant, pioneer airmen who flew to danger and glory-- in peace and war-- from the first days of makeshift flying machines to the age of the mighty jets... who shared adventures with the likes of Charles Lindbergh, Amelia Earhart, Billy Mitchell and Howard Hughes... who loved Lily, the daredevil beauty who married one and had an affair with the other, and alone had the power to save their friendship or destroy it.
 This is Ernest K. Gann's epic multigenerational novel of aviation and airplanes-- and the fiercely independent airmen whose dreams and guts and passions were the very stuff of soaring flight itself..."

 Too Deep for Tears became a New York Times bestseller after it was published in paperback by Pocket in 1990 (with a gorgeous stepback cover by Gehm).
-Of course that inspired Kathryn Lynn Davis to write a sequel, four of them in fact, in addition to 21 other romances.
+Of course that inspired Kathryn Lynn Davis to write a sequel, four of them in fact, in addition to writing 21 other romance novels.
 All well and good for Davis until suddenly it wasn't, when necessity forced her to rebuke another author who callously criticized her on twitter for writing what they perceived to be as racially offensive descriptions in one of her books.
-And because both authors were standing members of the Romance Writers of America, the situation quickly turned into a full-blown scandal, with resignations tossed around like confetti.
-Sad too, because all of it could've been resolved through simple tea and talk.
+And because both authors were standing members of the Romance Writers of America, the situation quickly turned into a full-blown scandal, with regretful words and resignations tossed around like confetti.
+Sad too, because all of it could have been resolved properly through simple tea and talk.
 As far as organizations go, I'll just leave you with what my dear old Dad used to say to me: "Son, I wouldn't want to be a member of an organization that would want me as a member in the first place."

 "Dashing English diplomat Charles Kittridge relished the abundant pleasures of the world... and in his far-flung wanderings, he left behind three remarkable daughters: ALISA ROSE, a beauty of the Scottish highlands, endowed wither her father's lust for adventure.
 She betrays her heart to follow the one man who promises her the world.
 LI-AN hates the devil-father who made her a blue-eyed outcast in her Chinese homeland.
 But with her brilliant, reckless lover, she almost forgets her shame... until he is wrenched from her arms.
 GENERVA, the gentle English daughter, lives amidst the splendor and squalor of India.
 Through unexpected passion promises her a joyous love, she must fight to escape the terrors and scandals of the past.
 Each of them has grown to womanhood haunted by a legacy of betrayal, longing and dreams.
 Now their father has but one final desire... to bring together the daughters he has never known..."

 The Oath, an unorthodox turn of the 20th century romance novel written in the year 1991 and published in paperback by Berkley Diamond, is about as timely now in the year 2022 as any book you will ever find.
 Admiration must goes out to the author Leslie O'Grady, a bold writer publishing under the pseudonym Lindsay Chase.
 O'Grady also wrote Honor (1994), a connected sequel of sorts to the Oath.
-It tells the courageous story of the female lawyer who defended the embattled female doctor in the first book.
-I don't know if Gehm produced the stepback art on that particular title, but it makes sense that he would.
+Honor tells the courageous story of the female lawyer who defended the embattled female doctor in the first novel.
+I don't know if Gehm actually produced the stepback art on that particular book (not having seen a copy up close and personal), but he more than likely did.

 "After witnessing the painful death of her mother at the hands of an incompetent physician, Catherine Stone vows to become doctor-- at any price.
 Disowned by her family, an outcast in the eyes of society, Catherine must face the prejudices of the male-dominated medical profession as well as the ignorance of many of her patients; endure the outrageous scandal of public controversy; and even risk her life in order to doctor the women who need her so desperately.
 But she has needs of her own-- the needs of a passionate woman-- and when her wealthy, possessive husband forces her to choose between medicine and his love, Catherine must look into her heart and make the boldest sacrifice of all."